adammcdonagh/otf-addons-aws/README.md

 These addons include several additional features:
   * A new plugin for SSM Param Store to pull dynamic variables
   * A new remotehandler to push/pull files via AWS S3
+  * A new remote handler to trigger AWS Lambda functions

 # AWS Credentials